gewarren/docs/docs/visual-basic/programming-guide/concepts/linq/introduction-to-linq.md

  You can use LINQ queries in new projects, or alongside non-LINQ queries in existing projects.
 The only requirement is that the project target .NET Framework 3.5 or later.

- The following illustration from Visual Studio shows a partially-completed LINQ query against a SQL Server database in both C# and Visual Basic with full type checking and IntelliSense support.
+ The following illustration from Visual Studio shows a partially completed LINQ query against a SQL Server database in both C# and Visual Basic with full type checking and IntelliSense support.

  ![Diagram that shows a LINQ query with Intellisense.](./media/introduction-to-linq/linq-query-intellisense.png)